Bhavani240/Crohns_Disease_prediction/README.md

 Dataset: Public microbiome repositories (NCBI, ENA)

+📊 Results

+AdaBoost Classifier achieved the highest accuracy (83%)

+Ensemble models like Gradient Boosting and CatBoost also performed well

+Demonstrated the effectiveness of alignment-free ML methods for Crohn’s Disease prediction

-🚀 Future Scope
+🚀 Future Enhancements

-Integration of multi-omics data (metagenomics, transcriptomics, proteomics)
+Integration of multi-omics datasets (metabolomics, transcriptomics, proteomics)

-Use of explainable AI for biological marker discovery
+Use of explainable AI to interpret biological markers

-Deployment as a clinical decision support tool
+Deployment as a real-time diagnostic tool

 🤝 Acknowledgment

-This work was completed as part of my internship at NIT Warangal, under the valuable guidance of Dr. Raju Bhukya.
+This project was completed as part of my internship at NIT Warangal, under the valuable guidance of Dr. Raju Bhukya.